 251 – 300

-Errors that can affect the overall process and need to be addressed.
+Incidents that could affect the overall process/system and needs to be addressed.

 Error